flowsn4ke/frmx/website/docs/iterations.md

 sidebar_position: 5
 ---

-`frmx` went through a few iterations in order to reack its current level of performance.
+`frmx` went through a few iterations in order to reach its current level of performance.

 ## Version 1